 There’s nothing more healthy and natural for your baby than breastfeeding – and it’s free.
 But it’s not always easy.

 Sometimes breastfeeding can be harder than new mums expect.
-It is worth persevering with, however, as breastfeeding is the best start you can give your baby.
+It is worth persevering with, however, as it is the best start you can give your baby.

 Benefits for baby